GluuFederation/docs-ce-prod/3.0.2/source/operation/fluentd.md

 </match>
 ```

-For more about configuring FluentD, read the [config docs](https://docs.fluentd.org/v0.12/articles/config-file).
+For more about configuring FluentD, read the [FluentD config docs](https://docs.fluentd.org/v0.12/articles/config-file).

-5. Restart FluentD using the following commands
+5. Restart FluentD using the following commands:

 ```
     #/etc/init.d/td-agent stop